1 9 5 8 – 1 9 6 4 (USA)

 77 Sunset Strip was the show that started the young, cool private detective craze of the early Sixties.

-This Warner Brothers series was so big that the studio had several clones of the show drawing big ratings for the networks well into the Sixties.
+This Warner Brothers series was so big that the studio had several clones of the show drawing big ratings for the networks well into the 1960s.

-On 77 Sunset Strip, former OSS officer and languages expert Stu Bailey and former undercover agent (and non-practising attorney) Jeff Spencer were the hip, swinging, Martini clutching private eyes that worked out of their office located at 77 Sunset Boulevard in Los Angeles.
+On 77 Sunset Strip, former OSS officer and languages expert Stu Bailey (Efrem Zimbalist Jr.) and former undercover agent and non-practising attorney Jeff Spencer (Roger Smith) were the hip, swinging, martini-clutching private eyes that worked out of their office located at 77 Sunset Boulevard in Los Angeles.

-Other series regulars were Roscoe, the racetrack informant that liked to hang out with the guys, and Suzanne as the detective agency’s sexy French receptionist.
+Other series regulars were Roscoe (Louis Quinn), the racetrack informant that liked to hang out with the guys, and Suzanne (Jaqueline Beer), the detective agency’s sexy French receptionist.

-Parking the cars at Dino’s was Gerald Lloyd Kookson, II (aka Kookie) who snapped his fingers in beatnik style all the way to genuine teen idol status.
+Parking the cars at Dino’s was Gerald Lloyd Kookson II (Edd Byrnes) – aka Kookie – who snapped his fingers in beatnik style all the way to genuine teen idol status.
 Hep talking Kookie wanted to help the guys solve crimes, but rarely found time to do more than pose, thrust his hips and comb his hair.

 Kookie had his own way of talking: “That chick’s the ginchiest”, “A dark Seven” (a bad week), “Let’s peel from this gig”, and piling on some Z’s” (sleeping).